School Uniforms: Overview

 Although school uniforms are common in private schools, many public schools in the United States have experimented with requiring uniforms as well.
 Advocates for school uniforms suggest that uniforms instill a sense of school pride and create an environment conducive to learning, and at the same time help to reduce violence, substance abuse, and other behavioral problems.
 Those opposed to school uniforms assert that uniforms stifle individuality and do not improve the educational and behavioral environment of schools.

 The scientific research surrounding school uniforms has been debated among educators.
 Some point to studies showing that school uniforms are actually harmful to academic achievement and students' initiative, but others find in the same studies evidence that uniforms are beneficial and significantly reduce behavioral problems in the classroom.
 Additional questions regarding freedom of expression under the First Amendment have also arisen, but the courts have generally ruled in favor of schools having the right to establish uniform requirements.
-Critics have also cited instances in which dress codes and school uniform policies may have been aimed at restricting the choices of certain groups of students in particular, including students of color and students who identify as LGBTQ+.
+Critics have also cited instances in which dress codes and school uniform policies may have been aimed at restricting the choices of certain groups of students, in particular students of color and LGBTQ students.

 Understanding the Discussion